 Queensland Intertidal and Subtidal Classification Scheme

-Substrate composition describes the composition of both consolidated and unconsolidated substrates and also describes the biophysical and chemical processes that formed it (as outlined in the Terrain theme).
+Substrate composition describes the composition of both consolidated and unconsolidated substrates and also describes the biophysical and chemical processes that formed it.

 Regional level attributes are broken into carbonate, terrigenous (land origin), chemogenic (resulting from cementation), lithic (rocky outcrops); and anthropogenic.
 Coffee-rock and beach rock are not distinguished from bedrock in substrate composition, however they are differentiated using the substrate consolidation attribute, being categorised with ‘intermediate’ consolidation.

 Anthropogenic substrates (e.g. concrete, metal, rock walls, beach nourishment, dredge spoil etc) are distinguished using a Naturalness qualifier as they have changed from the original substrate composition.

 Attributes relate to the composition of the substrate include: the source type of rock; whether it is consolidated or not; grain size of unconsolidated substrates; and the non-living composition of the substrate.